 Perhaps the best-known of their permanent floats is Isabella or "Izzie," a three-headed sea serpant.

-This year, the Crewe rolled on February 9 at 6:30 p.m.
-Their theme was Mister Mister, and the parade included 18 floats, designed by Mark Calametti and built by Steve Mussell's Mirth Company.
+This year, the Crewe will roll on March 1 at 6:30 p.m.
+Their theme will be It's Good to Be King.
+Expect 19 floats, designed by Mark Calametti and built by Steve Mussell's Mirth Company.

 To see the Mask's exclusive HD video of the 2018 parade, click HERE.